November 12th, 2021

 To disconnect your DualShock 4 wireless controller, simply tap the name of your device under My Devices in your Bluetooth settings.

 Why won't my PS4 wireless controller connect to my iPhone?

 If you've tried the above steps and your wireless controller still won't connect to your iPhone, try these troubleshooting tips:

 - Check to see how many Bluetooth devices are currently paired to your iPhone.
 Ideally, you don't want to connect more than four devices at a time—more connections could cause communication problems.

 - Make sure your DualShock 4 wireless controller is fully charged.
 If not, charge your controller by plugging it into your PS4 console by using the USB cable it came with.

 - Try connecting your controller to another device like a PC or a friend's PlayStation to see if you experience similar issues.
 If so, there may be a problem with your device's wireless connectivity.

 If these troubleshooting tips don't work, your DualShock 4 wireless controller may be damaged.

-If you suspect this is the case, visit the nearest uBreakiFix by Asurion store to consult with one of our tech experts.
+If you suspect this is the case, stop by one of the nearest uBreakiFix® by Asurion and Asurion Tech Repair & Solutions™ stores to consult with one of our tech experts.
 We'll get you back up and running as soon as the same day.